soulshined/vscode-jump-to-character-position/README.md

 * `go-to-character-position.defaultIndex`: set your default position index to be zero based or one based
 * `go-to-character-position.revealType`: This determines the behavior of how your viewport will scroll to an index that isn't currently within the bounds of what you see
+* `go-to-character-position.statusbar.priority` : This allows you to move the status bar item from right to left.
+The lower the number to 0, the farther right the status bar item will be, the higher the number from 0 the farther left the item will be

 **Enjoy!**